Please check back for updates! Coaching assignments are tentative and may change until all rosters are finalized after tryouts!

 This is Coach Chamberlain’s second season with MVP.
 Chamberlain is originally from Grand Island, Nebraska where she attended Grand Island Northwest.
 Following high school she continued her volleyball career at Central Community College Platte Campus in Columbus, Nebraska.
 Chamberlain then was recruited to play for Morningside College in 1999-2000.
 Coach Chamberlain majored in education while playing volleyball and running track for the Mustangs.
 Monica received her undergraduate degree in Education in 2002 from Morningside and her Masters in Curriculum and Instruction in 2010 from Wayne State College.
 She has been coaching high school and club volleyball for the past 15 years.
 Recently, she accepted the head volleyball position at North High school for the upcoming 2019 season.
 Coach Chamberlain is currently a special education teacher at North Middle school.
 She and her husband have 3 children-Sidney, Kal, and Lyndi.

 Coach Plathe enters his 3rdt year coaching with MVP for the 2021season.
 He brings with him 28 years of successful coaching experiences at the Semi-Pro, College, High School, Middle School and Youth levels.
 Over the past 4 years Coach Plathe has developed a real passion for the game of volleyball and is excited to contribute and help build on MVP's winning tradition.
 Coach Plathe currently teaches and serves as the Activities Director at South Sioux City Middle School.
-He is married to his wife of 19 years and has two children, Aaron who is 17 and Lexi who is 14.
+He is married to Gina and has two children, Aaron and Lexi.

 Kayla Ruff is the Assistant Volleyball Coach for both the Men's & Women's Volleyball Programs at Morningside College.